Intelligent-Instruments-Lab/iil.is/src/routes/outputs.md

 # Workshops organised by Intelligent Instruments

 We have a dedicated [workshop page](https://iil.is/workshops) that describes our workshops in a bit more detail.
+- *Hauntography, a Hauntology-Inspired Framework to Create and Think Through Spectrality*.
+Nicola Privato and Thomas Pausz, IIL, University of Iceland.
+January, 2025.
 - *Embodied Sketching for Neural Synthesis*.
 Giacomo Lepri, Nicola Privato and Thor Magnusson, TENOR 2024, ZhDK (Switzerland) [info](https://audiomostly.com/2024/program/).
 September, 2024.
 - *Embedded Sketching for Neural Synthesis*.
 Nicola Privato and Giacomo Lepri, TENOR 2024, ZhDK (Switzerland) [info](https://www.zhdk.ch/veranstaltung/53135).
 April, 2024.
 - *Tolvera presentation* at Hybrid Live Coding Interfaces symposium [info](https://hybrid-livecode.pubpub.org/workshop2023).
 December, 2023.